 Quick Note – Staying Safe in Miami

 As with most major cities, the primary problem that you’ll encounter as a tourist is petty crime.
 Popular tourist areas are popular with pickpockets, who take advantage of tourists’ distraction to grab wallets, purses, and video equipment.
-So, always keep your valuables on you and be aware of who’s around you even when you’re busy taking pictures.
+So, always keep your valuables on you, apply basic safety precautions and be aware of who’s around you even when you’re busy taking pictures.

 Apart from the chance of petty crime, most of the areas in Miami that you’ll see as a tourist are fairly safe.
 But still use your common sense.
 Don’t walk on the beach late at night by yourself and watch your alcohol intake.
 Stay out of unlit areas at night and avoid trouble spots like the Liberty City, Overtown, West Coconut Grove, Little Haiti, and certain parts of Little Havana at night.
 Most of the Miami attractions that you’ll want to see are outside of these areas, so you shouldn’t have any problems while you’re visiting this exciting city!